Authentication

 For each of the authentication mechanisms, give a Name and Description (optional).
 This is the name by which you would identify the authentication mechanism when you generate a scan with authentication.
 You can also test all the configured authentication mechanisms (except OAuth) to determine whether your hook compiles correctly with the provided inputs.
 AST provides you with a toggle option to switch to Advance mode, using which you can write your custom script for each authentication mechanism.

 The different authentication type forms have an option to provide a value template.
-This value template should be in the form of bearer: {{value}}.
+This value template should be a bearer: {{value}}.

 API Key